We’d like to introduce you to one of our GameOn! Big Brothers volunteers, Andy.

 In Greater Vancouver, hundreds of families and children are also new to Canada, just like Andy was.
 “To think there are kids that don’t have that opportunity to succeed would be tough.
 It’s not about changing kids, it’s about helping them to understand and learn new skills that will benefit them later on.
 I couldn’t imagine my life without those important mentors.”

 These key skills have stayed with Andy into his adulthood from “learning about teamwork” to “the relationship between effort vs. reward” and “that sometimes life isn’t always fair.”

 “When I moved to Vancouver 2 years ago from Calgary, it was an opportunity to build a community once again.
 One of my friends was a Big Brother at the time and he introduced me to the charity.
 I saw it as a wonderful way to give back and pass forward the support I had when I was younger.”

 Andy now has the first-hand experience of how much difference an 8-week program can make to a young person’s life.
 “Knowing it makes a difference to the children makes a good experience great!”

-When we asked him what he would say to someone who is considering becoming a Big Brother, he replied saying, “It’s a no brainer, I don’t know anyone who has too much fun!
-It’s a better use of your time and now my Mondays are now something to look forward to because of Big Brothers!
+When we asked him what he would say to someone who is considering becoming a Big Brother, he replied saying, “It’s a no brainer.
+I don’t know anyone who has too much fun!
+It’s a better use of your time and my Mondays are now something to look forward to because of Big Brothers!
 Adding to the community makes my life better.”

 Many people think that 1-on-1 is the only way they can support children and youth through Big Brothers; but, have you considered dipping your toe in the water and exploring group mentorship programs such as Game On?